RekSmru/Weather-Forecast-Application/README.md

 - By Current Location
     1. Click on the track location icon.
-    2. Allow the geolocation permission.
-    3. Weather forecast will be updated.
+    2. Weather forecast will be updated.

-## Built With

-- HTML
-- Tailwind CSS
-- JavaScript